Reducing Allergens in Northwest Homes Takes Less Work Than Expected

 Clean Regularly and Thoroughly

 Dust and vacuum frequently to minimize dust and pet dander.
-Use a vacuum with a HEPA filter to trap small particles.
+Use a vacuum with a HEPA filter to trap the small particles that matter most.
 Wash bedding, curtains, and other fabrics in hot water weekly.
-Use dust-proof covers on mattresses and pillows to reduce dust mite exposure.
+Dust-proof covers on mattresses and pillows reduce dust mite exposure where you spend eight hours every night.

 Reduce Pet Dander

-Groom pets regularly to reduce shedding.
+Groom pets regularly to cut down on shedding.
 Bathe them frequently using pet-specific shampoos.
-Keep pets out of bedrooms and off furniture.
-Consider using air purifiers with HEPA filters to capture airborne pet dander.
+Keep pets out of bedrooms and off furniture — I know this is hard, but your sinuses will thank you.
+Air purifiers with HEPA filters capture airborne pet dander that grooming alone misses.

 Minimize Pollen Intrusion

 Keep windows and doors closed during high pollen seasons.
-Use air conditioners instead of opening windows.
-Install a high-efficiency particulate air (HEPA) filter in the HVAC system.
-Change HVAC filters regularly to maintain air quality.
+Use air conditioning instead of open windows.
+Install a HEPA filter in your HVAC system.
+Change those filters regularly to maintain air quality — a clogged filter does nothing for you.

 Combat Mold Growth

-Clean visible mold with a solution of water and detergent.
-Avoid using bleach on porous surfaces.
+Clean visible mold with water and detergent.
+Skip bleach on porous surfaces where it doesn’t penetrate properly.
 Ensure good air circulation in damp areas.
 Use mold-resistant paint in bathrooms and basements.
-Dispose of or repair items that have mold growth beyond cleaning.
+If items have mold growth beyond what cleaning can fix, dispose of them or have them professionally remediated.

 Utilize Air Purifiers

-Place air purifiers in common areas and bedrooms.
-Choose air purifiers with HEPA filters to capture fine particles.
-Keep doors and windows closed to maximize the efficiency of air purifiers.
+Place air purifiers in common areas and bedrooms where you spend the most time.
+Choose purifiers with HEPA filters to capture fine particles.
+Keep doors and windows closed to maximize efficiency — running a purifier with open windows wastes money and effort.

 Improve Ventilation

 Use exhaust fans in kitchens and bathrooms.
-Ensure air ducts are clean and unobstructed.
+Keep air ducts clean and unobstructed.
 Periodically inspect and maintain HVAC systems for optimal performance.
-Consider installing energy recovery ventilators (ERV) for improved air exchange without losing heat.
+Energy recovery ventilators (ERVs) improve air exchange without losing heat — particularly useful in our climate where you don’t want cold air rushing in during winter.

 Choose Allergen-Resistant Furnishings